lttng/lttng-docs/contents/installing-lttng/embedded-distributions/oe-yocto.md

 ~~~

 If you're using Hob, click _Edit image recipe_ once you have selected
 a machine and an image recipe.
-Then, in the _All recipes_ tab, search
+Then, under the _All recipes_ tab, search
-for `lttng` and you should find and be able to include the three LTTng
+for `lttng` and include the three LTTng recipes.
-recipes.